Join us now as we explore the story behind pictorial rugs, which reproduce amazing portraits and scenes of life on the Orient.

 • They spread from the wall to the floor: Pictorial rugs assumed a different function compared to normal rugs.
 This usage was limited for a short period.

-• The size depends on the region of provenance: Every region has different architectural characteristics, and for this reason carpet sizes varied.
-Buildings with higher ceilings commissioned bigger carpets.
+• The size depends on the region of provenance: Every region has different architectural characteristics.
+For this reason carpet sizes varied because Buildings with higher ceilings commissioned bigger carpets.

 • Limited production: Production was limited for various reasons.
 Firstly due to the difficulty of sourcing skilful manpower, and secondly because the carpets were never intended to be exported.